truthungry/ai_case-study/README.md

 ### Solutions and Innovations

-#### NEAR is building the world's largest open-source AI model (1.4 trillion parameters) and integrates the transformative Transformer architecture to enhance applications such as machine translation, text summarization, and intelligent decision-making.
+#### NEAR is building the world's largest open-source AI model (1.4 trillion parameters[2]) and integrates the transformative Transformer architecture to enhance applications such as machine translation, text summarization, and intelligent decision-making.
 By combining AI and blockchain, NEAR empowers developers and users with cutting-edge capabilities.

 ### NEAR and Decentralized AI Trends